-Unlike some towns, Hot Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hot Springs are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hot Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hot Springs is a town of service providers, managers and professionals.
 There are especially a lot of people living in Hot Springs who work in management occupations (15.65%), food service (12.60%) and personal care services (9.92%).

 Setting & Lifestyle